bttq-dll/mot/README.md

 ### 6. Running the Application

-After building, you can run the application by double-clicking `KCDModManager.exe`.
+After building, move to application to mods folder, you can run the application by double-clicking `MOT1.1.exe`.

 ## Usage